vueuse/schema-org/docs/guide/setup/vitepress.md

 ### Next Steps

-Your site is now serving basic Schema.org, congrats! 🎉
+Your site is now serving basic Schema.org for all pages, congrats! 🎉

 The next steps are:
 1. Choose an [Identity](/guide/guides/identity)